sebastianmoiras/jonathansebastianmoiras.github.io/index.md

 # Jonathan Sebastian Moiras - Portfolio

-Hi, I'm Jonathan Sebastian — a Data Science student passionate about ML and NLP.
-Here are some of my projects (click image to view the live GitHub Pages):
+Hi, I'm Jonathan Sebastian — a Data Science student Here are some of my projects (click image to view the live GitHub Pages):

 ---